danforthcenter/plantcv/docs/visualize_clustered_contours.md

 ## Plot Image With Clustering Information

-This is a plotting method used tto represent the way in which contours get clustered together into objects from [cluster_contour](cluster_contours.md).
+This is a plotting method used to represent the way in which contours get clustered together into objects from [cluster_contour](cluster_contours.md).

 **plantcv.visualize.clustered_contours**(*img, grouped_contour_indices, roi_objects, roi_obj_hierarchy, nrow=1, ncol=1*)